matthewdinhdev/Portal-Trading/README.md

 # Portal Trading

-A Python-based algorithmic trading platform that integrates with Alpaca for trading execution and Discord for notifications and control.
+A Python-based algorithmic trading platform that integrates with Alpaca for trading execution, Discord for notifications and control, and DeepSeek LLMs for advanced trading analysis.

 ## Features

 - Automated trading strategies implementation
 - Backtesting capabilities
 - Discord bot integration for real-time notifications and control
-- LLM-powered analysis and decision making
+- LLM-powered analysis and decision making (DeepSeek via Ollama)
 - Comprehensive logging system

 ## Prerequisites